7 Reasons Why You Should Definitely Visit Brindisi

 Brindisi Old Houses

 Maybe it’s just me, but I’m fascinated by old houses, even when they are a little crumbling.
-It’s not that I don’t like the restored ancient buildings, but I sometimes feel like perfection – as it happened to me when I visited Alberobello – end up being a bit too aseptic for my taste.
+It’s not that I don’t like restored ancient buildings, but I sometimes feel like perfection – as it happened to me when I visited Alberobello – ends up being a bit too aseptic for my taste.
 When I look at peeling facades, I can feel life, and my imagination starts to run freely.

 6. Ostuni, the ‘White City’